One Swipe At A Time

 Through our solid partnership with a 25-year-old global payment processor who manages over $1 billion in electronic transaction each month and the 5th largest bank in the United States, we proudly announce a nationwide grant program dedicated to financing the launch of African American owned businesses.

 Without any biases, our corporate promise is to provide an opportunity and a real chance for African-American individuals to start and scale a business.

 DO THE WORK

-In addition to providing actual monetary assistance to help build thriving Black-owned businesses in African American communities, we donate state-of-the-art computers and Internet-based support systems to economically disenfranchised schools in need.
+Besides providing tangible monetary assistance to foster the growth of Black-owned businesses, we donate state-of-the-art computers and Internet-based support systems to economically disenfranchised schools.

-One Swipe At A Time© helps build successful African American-owned businesses today, while at the same time we're planting seeds to invest in African American businesses for generations to come.
+One Swipe At A Time™ helps build successful African American-owned businesses today, while at the same time we're planting seeds to invest in African American businesses for generations to come.

 Dr. Claude Anderson

 Author of PowerNomics®: The National Plan to Empower Black America (www.powernomics.com)